 - Avocado: The combination of savory, crispy potatoes with soft creamy avocado is one I love – feel free to serve with avocado slices over toast or even this avocado salad.

-- Meat: These skillet potatoes also make a great side to several meat dishes, including Greek chicken kabobs, carne asada, steak, oven baked chicken breast, etc.
+- Meat: These skillet potatoes are great for healthy dinner sides to accompany several meat dishes, including Greek chicken kabobs, carne asada steak, oven baked chicken breast, etc.

 How to Store and Reheat

 Store: These skillet potatoes are crispiest and best when enjoyed immediately.
 However, feel free to store leftovers in an airtight container in the fridge for up to 2 days.

 Reheat: To re-crisp, the potatoes reheat them in a skillet with a bit of cooking spray or oil until warmed through.
 You could alternatively heat it in the microwave for softer results.

 You certainly can.
 Feel free to steam and chop (or chop and steam) the potatoes in advance and store them overnight in the fridge.

 You can also dice the potatoes and keep them in water overnight (but don’t soak for longer than 10 hours or so for the small potato cubes).
 This may even help yield crispier results as it will wash away excess starch.
 Before using, be careful to pat the potatoes dry completely as moisture will prevent them from crisping up.

 I used baby red potatoes though yellow potatoes work well too.
 Save russet potatoes for Instant Pot mashed potatoes and Instant Pot baked potatoes.
 There is no need to stick to baby potatoes either; feel free to use larger varieties like Yukon Golds.
 You can use the potatoes’ skin on or off, too.

 I’ve found that using baby potatoes and leaving the skin on often yields the best results as the potatoes don’t become as ‘mushy.’